cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 [[toc]]

 <span class="notranslate">CloudLinux Manager</span> is a plugin for most popular control panels including cPanel, Plesk, DirectAdmin and ISPmanager (InterWorx coming soon).
-It allows you to control and monitor all CloudLinux OS Single features.
+It allows you to control and monitor all CloudLinux OS Solo features.

 ![](/images/lvemanagermainmenu_zoom80.png)